mschmitt/stream-toys/README.md

 ### Custom CSS

-I personally run the world clock using a custom set of locations, own location first, with the following custom CSS in OBS browser:
+I personally run the world clock using a custom set of locations, own location first, with the following custom CSS in OBS browser to set the first line apart and to hide the blank flapper:

 ```
-.clock:nth-of-type(1) { padding-bottom: 1em; }
+.clock:nth-of-type(1) { padding-bottom: 2em; }
 .blank { visibility: hidden; }
 ```